fuhan2000/AD-Lab-with-Splunk/README.md

 If successful, you will see C:\AtomicRedTeam directory.

-The following commands will come in useful before Invoke-AtomicTest:

-More details at <a href="https://github.com/redcanaryco/invoke-atomicredteam/wiki/Installing-Invoke-AtomicRedTeam">Install-Invoke-AtomicRedTeam</a>:
+The following commands will come in useful before running Invoke-AtomicTest (More details at <a href="https://github.com/redcanaryco/invoke-atomicredteam/wiki/Installing-Invoke-AtomicRedTeam">Install-Invoke-AtomicRedTeam</a>):

 *Set-ExecutionPolicy Bypass CurrentUser;*